ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

 documentation_.

 If the in-built voxelization routine is prefered, then the :ref:`Module voxelization` will generate hexahedral element (C3D8) mesh that can be read by commercial FEM software Abaqus_.
+The Abaqus .inp file will be written out in :math:`mm` scale.

 .. _Neper: http://neper.sourceforge.net/
 .. _documentaion: http://neper.sourceforge.net/docs/neper.pdf